onewland/gomud/README.markdown

 ### Perceivers and Stimuli
 Perceivers react to the world and actions around them.
 Players are themselves `Perceiver`s and things like speech and entry/exit are delegated by how they receive Stimuli.
-Stimuli can be custom-designed and generated
+Stimuli can be custom-designed and generated in `src/mud` or in `gomud`.

 ### Room
 Rooms contain PhysicalObjects, Persisters, and Perceivers and persist